mhkamruzzaman/TRM_Simplified/README.md

 ### Trip rates

-In the data folder you need to create the files `triprates.bin` and `triprates.DCB`.
+In the Data folder you need to create the files `triprates.bin` and `triprates.DCB`.
 This is a table containing HBO, HBW, and NHB trip rates based on income, number of workers, household size, and accessibility, that should look something like the following (your numbers will not exactly match mine depending on which access metric you chose in the trip rate homework):

 ![](readme_images/triprates.png)